 6.30pm: dinner in Campo Santa Margherita

-Before visiting Venice we were given a tip-off by a friend who used to live in the city; they suggested we checked out Campo Santa Margherita.
-This little neighbourhood is only about 15 minutes’ walk from San Marco, but is less tourist-infested and has some excellent places to eat and drink.
+Before visiting Venice we were given a tip-off by a friend who used to live in the city who suggested we check out Campo Santa Margherita.
+This little neighbourhood is only about a 15-minute walk from San Marco, but is less tourist-infested and has some excellent places to eat and drink.
 It’s a great place to enjoy Venice at night like a local.

 If you fancy a drink afterwards, check out Chet Bar, a trendy little bar just off the north side of the square.